ibm-cloud-docs/cloud-object-storage/satellite/satellite-provisioning.md

 6. [Choose a capacity](/docs/cloud-object-storage?topic=cloud-object-storage-billing-cos-satellite) for your new {{site.data.keyword.cos_short}} instance.
 7. Click **Create** and you're automatically redirected to your new instance.

-## Assign hosts and storage to object storage cluster
+## Assign hosts and storage to object storage cluster (using Satellite Storage UI)
 {: #provision-satellite-assign}

 To access the Storage UI for Satellite, you must be added to the allowlist.
 [Contact IBM](https://www.ibm.com/contact/us/en/) to learn more.